moonsdust/spotify/README.md

-# Analysis of the characteristics of top songs before, during, and after 2020 and their popularity
+# Analysis of the characteristics of top songs before, during, and after 2020

 ## Overview